SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: SPECTER Instrument Concept

 \subsection{Calibration hardware}

 Obtaining an absolute temperature measurement of the sky requires that the signal readout from each detector channel is referenced to a power source of known absolute temperature.
 As discussed in Sec.~\ref{sec:calibration}, our science forecasts place stringent requirements on the uncertainty of this calibration.
 On \emph{SPECTER}, absolute calibration is achieved using an absorbing blackbody load that is internal to the receiver.
-To meet the performance requirements, the blackbody calibrator must have very low reflectance, very small temperature gradients across the load, and an overall temperature uncertainty that is less than $\sim$1~nK.
+The calibration requirements place demanding specifications on the performance of the reference load.
+First, the reflectance and temperature gradient across the load must be very low.
+For example, if the internal temperature of the receiver is to be kept isothermal to within $\Delta T \ \mathrm{\sim 1 \ mK}$, then the reflectance of the blackbody should be less than $10^{-6}$ in order to keep stray reflections at the $\mathrm{\sim nK}$ level.
+Additionally, as discussed below, the temperature of the calibrator must be known to within $\mathrm{\sim 1 \ nK}$ precision and $\mathrm{\sim 1 \ \mu K}$ accuracy.

-We adopt the general calibrator design first flown on ARCADE 2~\cite{fixsen_2006} (and later proposed for \emph{PIXIE}\cite{Kogut_2020}) as the internal calibrator for \emph{SPECTER}.
+To meet these performance requirements, \emph{SPECTER} adopts the general calibrator design flown on ARCADE 2~\cite{fixsen_2006} and later proposed for \emph{PIXIE} \cite{Kogut_2020}.
 The blackbody load consists of absorbing cones made of Steelcast (a mixture of Stycast epoxy, alumina powder, and stainless steel powder) or a similar dielectric material.
 The cones are mounted to an aluminum plate, forming a blackbody absorber that is larger than the beam of the lowest frequency channel for that instrument.
-The LFFI and PCI internal calibrators are temperature-controlled to $T_\mathrm{CMB}=2.725$ K, while the HFFI calibrator temperature is set to 20~K to supply sufficient photons for the higher-frequency channels.
+The LFFI and PCI internal calibrators are temperature-controlled to $T_\mathrm{CMB}=2.725$ K, matching the surface brightness of the sky at these frequencies.